DandyLyons/notes/content/Library/The Bible (WEB)/01 - Genesis/Gen-01.md

 God created man in his own image.
 In God's image he created him; male and female he created them.

 ###### v28
 God blessed them.
-God said to them, "Be fruitful, multiply, fill the earth, and subdue it.
+God said to them, "[[Be fruitful, and multiply|Be fruitful, multiply]], fill the earth, and subdue it.
 Have dominion over the fish of the sea, over the birds of the sky, and over every living thing that moves on the earth."

 ###### v29
 God said, "Behold, I have given you every herb yielding seed, which is on the surface of all the earth, and every tree, which bears fruit yielding seed.
 It will be your food.